-For bivariate analysis the knowing effectiveness of the intervention between intervention group and the control group using an independent test analysis using independent sample t-test.
-Multivariate analysis was used to determine behaviour change through repeated measurements (1 month and 3 months) using the General Linear Model peated Measure (GLM-RM).
-The purpose of the data analysis was to determine the difference in the increase in the mean score between the intervention group and the control group 12 fore and after 1 month and 3 months of the training intervention.
+For bivariate analysis knowing the 15 ectiveness of the intervention between the intervention group and the control group using an independent test analysis using independent sample t-test.
+Multivariate analysis was used to determine behaviour change through repeated measurements (1 month and 3 months) using the General Linear Model Repeated Measure (GLM-RM).
+The purpose dig the delta analysis was to determine the difference in the increase in the mean score between the intervention group and the control group nefore and after 1 month and 3 months of the training intervention.